Getting a REST API Key

 Key Scoping

-API keys are organization-scoped, meaning:- ✅ Access to all workspaces in your organization
+REST API keys are organization-scoped, meaning:- ✅ Access to all workspaces in your organization

 - ✅ Access to all products, items, and properties within those workspaces